 Believe it or not, sound will affect the comfort of the headset as well.
 A headphone tuned poorly or with poor quality sound will leave you constantly adjusting the volume and position of the headset.

-When purchasing your headset, look for ones that have a rich, broad sound without too much bass.
+When purchasing your headset, look for ones that have a rich, broad sound quality without too much bass.
 When in doubt, flat tuning is always an excellent choice as well, as you’ll get an even sound across the board.

 You’ll also find a ton of gaming headsets featuring 7.1 surround sound.
 If you’re looking for an immersive experience, go for it, but keep in mind that the surround sound may not work with all your systems.